 Since I always make my chicken cutlets the day or so before, time the cooking of your rice, the roasting of your vegetables and the reheating of your cutlets so that all components are ready to go by the time you start on your curry sauce.

-In a large non-stick skillet, heat up the oil over medium heat and whisk in the flour, salt and curry powder.
+In a large non-stick skillet, heat up the oil over medium heat and whisk in the flour, salt and curry powder – you may need to splash in a little bit more olive oil to keep the mix smooth.
 When this mix has come together nicely, carefully whisk in the chicken broth and bring it all to a simmer until it thickens slightly.
 Stir in the soy sauce and honey, taste for seasoning and then remove the sauce from the heat.

 To assemble, lay a foundation of hot rice in a good-sized dinner bowl, add as many cutlets and vegetables as you require, and then ladle on an exaggerated amount of Japanese Curry sauce…you’ll be glad you did – enjoy!